credativUK/credativ-addons/stock_supplier_levels/doc/stock_supplier_levels.rst

 7) Set all supplier stock to 0

-   a) Create a physical inventory at the suplier's stock location
+   a) Create a physical inventory at the supplier’s stock location

-   b) Fill inventory at the suplier's stock location to 0
+   b) Fill inventory at the supplier’s stock location to 0

    c) Confirm and verify in the posted inventory: